gjwgit/rattleng/assets/markdown/rattle_welcome.md

 Welcome to **RattleNG** the *Next Generation of Rattle* (https://rattle.togaware.com).

-Specify a CSV file then click the 🏃 Run button or just click Run to load the sample Australian weather dataset.
+Click the `Filename:` button to pick a file then click the 🏃 Run button.
+If you click Run without specifying a file that we will load the sample Australian weather dataset.

 RattleNG is a sophisticated application for data science, statistical analyses, and data visualisation 📊.
 It is implemented in Flutter with